chmp/ipytest/Readme.md

 %%ipytest -qq
 ```

 is equivalent to passing `-qq` to pytest.
-See also the section "How does it
+See also the section ["How does it
-work" in the docs for further details.
+work"][#how-does-it-work] for further details.

 The keyword arguments passed to [`ipytest.run`][ipytest.run] can be
 customized by including a comment of the form `# ipytest: arg1=value1,